laurengarcia/cheatsheets/topics/ethereum/truffle-ganache.md

 };
 ```

-7. Deploy
-...to blockchain set in truffle-config.js by running this via cli:
+7. Deploy to blockchain set in truffle-config.js by running this via cli.
 Contract address is spit out in terminal next to Solidity file name.
 In Ganache terminal, contract address is next to where it says "Contract created:"

-NOTE: If there is extra/ unused cruft code in your contracts, it may throw a spurious error related to gas.
+- NOTE: If there is extra/ unused cruft code in your contracts, it may throw a spurious error related to gas.
 Go crop that code out (and remove it from build).
 You'll need to rm -rf the /build dir and re-compile/re-migrate.
 ```
 $ truffle migrate --network development
 ```